sassman/t-rec-rs/README.md

 ### Disable shadow border decor

-In order to disable the drop shadow border decor you have to pass `-p none` as an argument.
+In order to disable the drop shadow border decor you have to pass `-d none` as an argument.
 If your only want to change the color of the background you can use `-b black` for example to have a black background.

 ## Hidden Gems